West Mercia Search & Rescue save people in danger.

 We currently have 80 members and trainees based across the region, from Malvern to Hereford to Oswestry.
 We plan to grow this to 100 operational members by end of 2018.

 We are governed by a board of Trustees and we answer to the Charities Commission for all spending and fundraising.
-Our Trustees include John Redmond, who retired as Chief Fire Officer of Shropshire Fire & Rescue Service in 2016.
+Our Trustees have included a retired Chief Fire Officer of Shropshire Fire & Rescue Service, and a retired senior Police Officer, a Solicitor and experienced SAR professionals.

 We have a main equipment base where we keep our vehicles.
 We are building fast-response and training bases in Hereford, Worcester and Shrewsbury.
 And all of our members can deploy from home for immediate callouts.